PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

   * Remove its protective layer of the **heat sink** and tape it on the Broadcom chip of the **Raspberry Pi**
 ![Assemble Core Module 3.png](images/Assemble_Core_Module_3.png "Assemble Core Module 3")

-* Open the black connector is simply a push/pull fit.
-To disengage the cable, pull the two corners of the black connector down, away from the camera board.
+* Open the black connector simply as a push/pull fit.
 It will unclip to about 3mm, make sure you don't pull it off!

 !!! warning